romainVala/SIAM/README.md

 starting from [HD-BET](https://github.com/MIC-DKFZ/HD-BET).
 We would also like to thank B. Billot and E. Iglesias for their initial proposition of [SynthSeg](https://github.com/BBillot/SynthSeg):
 Training on synthetic data opens avenues for robust, contrast-agnostic segmentation models.
-We built this tool upon their work, our contribution is limited to the label space: adding more labels towards a denser labeling of the head
+We built this tool upon their work, our contribution is mainly about improving the label space: adding more labels towards a denser labeling of the head

 ![SIAM](https://github.com/user-attachments/assets/ef94239e-60fe-463c-94f3-88b85fced7d4)